-If X is l^ -decomposable, the infomax feature set can be found with (25), using $l = l^$.
-For approximation orders $l \neq l^$, the problems of (25) make looser assumptions about feature dependences as l increases. l = 0 assumes that no feature dependences are discriminant, l = 1that only dependences within feature pairs are important, and so forth, up to l = D where all dependences are accounted for.
-The decomposability order of the feature set can be determined with recourse to the indirect validation paradigm: the error of classifiers designed on the spaces produced by (25) is expected to decrease with l, leveling off at $l = l^$.
-If this produces a consistent estimate of l^ across a number of classification problems, there is strong empirical evidence that X is l^ -decomposable.
-If this is repeatedly observed for transformations in a certain class, e.g. wavelets, there is strong evidence that all feature sets in the class are l^ -decomposable.
+6.2 Indirect Validation of the Low-Order Decomposability Hypothesis dependences as l increases. l=0 assumes that no feature dependences are discriminant, l=1 assumes that only dependences within feature pairs are important, and so forth, up to l=D, where all dependences are accounted for.
+The decomposability order of the feature set can be determined with recourse to the indirect validation paradigm: the error of classifiers designed on the spaces produced by (25) is expected to decrease with l, leveling off at $l=l^$.
+If this produces a consistent estimate of l^ across a number of classification problems, there is strong empirical evidence that \mathbf{X} is l^ -decomposable.
+If this is repeatedly observed for transformations in a certain class, e.g., wavelets, there is strong evidence that all feature sets in the class are l^ -decomposable.